AllyYL/casestudy/src/projects/bloom.md

 Unlike traditional UX projects, AI-native tools raise unexpected design questions:
 <ol>
     <li> How do we balance conversational interfaces with the clarity of graphical UIs?
-    <li> How to design around AI by building flows that compensate the current limitations of AI?
+    <li> How to design AROUND AI by building flows that compensate the current limitations of AI?
     <li> What happens when the product leads with a solution, not a problem?
 </ol>
 <br>